YassineElazzati/Ecommerce-Springboot/README.md

 ## Sturcture of the project

-First of all we do a MLD and MCD to optimise a maximum our code and try to not forgot something important.(Looping) After that we take the script and we put that on PHP My Admin.
+First of all we do a MLD and MCD to optimise a maximum our code and try to not forgot something important.(With Looping) After that we take the script and we put that on PHP My Admin.
-Then we decide to take de BDD on Neon to make it easy the share and the update.
+Then we decide to make easy the share and update of the BDD to put that in Neon ( BDD online)

 ## Installation of the project